-- anything happening to the life insured in war (this exclusion does not apply to the Death Benefit or Extra Care Accidental Death Benefit) - an intentional or deliberate self-inflicted act - the life insured engaging in any sport, pastime or occupation which would not normally be covered under ING Life's current underwriting rules or accepted only with a loading - any condition that the life insured knew about before the commencement of the Interim Cover - any condition for which the life insured consulted a qualified medical practitioner before the date of the Application Form - for Income Secure Cover, Business Expense Cover and Living Expense Cover only the life insured falling pregnant, being pregnant, giving birth, miscarrying or having a pregnancy termination.
-However, if the life insured spends more than three months totally disabled from the date the pregnancy ends and continues to be disabled, we will pay benefits from the end of that three month period, or the end of the waiting period if greater.
+- anything happening to the life insured in war (this exclusion does not apply to a claim arising as a result of the life insured dying) - an intentional or deliberate act, or omission - the life insured engaging in any sport, pastime or occupation which would not normally be covered under ING Life's current underwriting rules or accepted only with a loading - any condition that the life insured knew about before the commencement of the Interim Cover

+- any condition for which the life insured consulted a medical practitioner before the date of the Application Form - for Income Secure Cover, Business Expense Cover and Living Expense Cover only the life insured falling pregnant, giving birth, miscarrying or having a pregnancy termination.
+However, if the life insured spends more than three months totally disabled (or in the case of Living Expense Cover, significantly disabled) from the date the pregnancy ends and continues to be disabled, we will pay benefits from the end of that three month period, or the end of the waiting period if greater.